Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 See the DrugPatentWatch profile for sapropterin

-Sapropterin Therapy: A Breakthrough Treatment for Phenylketonuria (PKU)
+Sapropterin Therapy: A Breakthrough for Phenylketonuria (PKU) Patients

-PKU is caused by a deficiency of the enzyme phenylalanine hydroxylase (PAH), which is necessary for the breakdown of Phe.
-When Phe builds up in the body, it can lead to a range of symptoms, including:
+PKU is a genetic disorder that occurs when the body lacks the enzyme phenylalanine hydroxylase, which is necessary to break down phenylalanine, an amino acid found in many foods.
+When phenylalanine builds up in the body, it can cause a range of symptoms, including:

 * Musty or sweaty body odor